skyvers/skyve-dev-guide/chapters/security-persistence-and-access-control.md

     access tokens used to establish different security contexts for downstream resource access using Windows authentication is a privileged operation that requires privileged process accounts.
-This is counter to the principle of least privilege.”, and
+This is counter to the principle of least privilege.", and

 -   User access requirements for GPS were not clearly identified so decisions about the specifics of the Trusted service access was not